-There is one predominant reason for why databases and database technology get a spot in the conversation of “the business”: performance.
+There is one predominant reason why databases and database technology get a spot in the conversation of “the business”: performance.

 Before long, one looks into “explain plans“, “execution paths”, SQL, PlanViz diagrams, data distributions, table definitions, stack traces and even NUMA-process management on Linux/Hypervisor-level.
-That’s a lot of concepts and layered technology and most of those concepts come with a development history of at least 30 years if not more.
+These are a lot of concepts and layered technology and most of those concepts come with a development history of at least 30 years if not more.

 But where do you learn about all these things?
 The product documentation?
 A university SQL 101 class?
 Blog posts from strangers on the Internet?
 Books?
-Or a mooc with a certificate?
+Or a MOOC with a certificate?

 Personally, I’m always happy to find good collections of material, maybe even curated into topics.
-One of those collections is The Red Book (Readings in Database Systems), which covers all important topics of Database Management Systems.
+One of those collections is The Red Book (Readings in Database Systems), which covers many important topics of Database Management Systems.

 I read about this awesome (and free) online book in a blog that I can only recommend:

 There are also many more recent posts about database related papers like Learned Index Structures or the design and implementation of modern column-oriented database systems which explain current developments in DBMS technology that will probably end up as a feature in one of the big DBMS systems.

-While I mention this blog, I like to say “Thank you!” to Mr. Coyler whom I never met, but I certainly benefitted a lot from reading his outstanding blog.
+While I mention this blog, I like to say “Thank you!” to Mr Coyler whom I never met, but I certainly benefitted a lot from reading his outstanding blog.